 Eighty per cent of the UK's print media is owned by just five billionaires, many of whom are major donors to the ruling Conservative Party, so it was no surprise that the protest sent broadsheet columnists and ministers into frothing hysterics.
 Home Secretary Priti Patel labeled the peaceful demonstration an attack "on society and democracy", while moving to designate the climate change activists as an organised crime group – the towers had touched a nerve.

-Furthermore, the tensegrity structures, their three modules seeming to hang effortlessly in the air, have rekindled the spirit of early high-tech, a style which once had much to teach us about sustainable design.
+Furthermore, the tensegrity structures, their three modules seeming to hang effortlessly in the air, have rekindled the spirit of early high-tech, a style that once had much to teach us about sustainable design.
 High-tech emerged from the ecological techno-optimism of post-war experimentation.
-German architect Frei Otto's Institute of Lightweight Structures and Buckminster Fuller's challenge for designers to “do more with less” had laid the groundwork for a nimble and environmentally-conscientious form of Modernism.
+German architect Frei Otto's Institute of Lightweight Structures and Buckminster Fuller's challenge for designers to “do more with less” had laid the groundwork for a nimble and environmentally conscientious form of Modernism.

 Early high-tech projects were both structurally exuberant and sustainably efficient

 Others, like artist Kenneth Snelson, and provocateur Cedric Price were exploring tensegrity (a portmanteau of tension and integrity) to make structures that seemed to hover.
 Price's 1961 Aviary at London Zoo and Otto's sweeping canopies for the 1967 Montreal World Expo spoke of an architecture that, though hugely charismatic, was frugal in its use of materials – chiming with Bucky's environmentalist Operating Manual for Spaceship Earth, published in 1969.